Ahmed Arafa

 About me

-I have been an Assistant Professor of ECE at UNC Charlotte since August 2019.
+I am an Associate Professor of ECE at UNC Charlotte.
+I have been with UNC as a tenure-track Assistant Professor since August 2019.
 Before that, I spent two wonderful years at Princeton's EE as a Postdoctoral Research Associate, hosted by Vince Poor.
 In 2017, I was fortunate to receive my PhD degree in EE under the supervision of Sennur Ulukus at the University of Maryland's ECE.
 I received the NSF CAREER Award in 2022.

-My research interests are in information theory, wireless communications, communication networks, and signal processing.
+My research interests are in communication and information theory, communication networks, wireless, signal processing and machine learning.
 Recently, I have been working on projects pertaining to

 • information-theoretic security and privacy